jerryh342/twitter-replica/README.md

 1. User Authentication
    Rewrite login API so that instead of storing logged in username in localStorage, an authorization token is returned, stored in localStorage and attached to future request headers.
-2. Deleting posts
+2. Deleting & liking posts
-   Adding a button that calls the post deletion API upon being clicked
+   Adding a button that calls the post deletion & like API upon being clicked Render number of likes of post on feed
-3.

 ### Details for running project

-Youtube Demo Link:

 Running project locally: